gavoja/aemsync/README.md

 * Any paths containing `.svn`, `.git`, `.hg` or `target` are ignored.
 * The exclude filter can be overriden.
 Do note that this will remove the above rules completely and if required, they must be added manually.

-Delai is the time to wait to pass since the last change before the package is created.
+Delay is the time to wait to pass since the last change before the package is created.
 In case of bulk changes (e.g. switching between code branches), creating a new package per file should be avoided and instead, all changes should be pushed in one go.
 Lowering the value decreases the delay for a single file change but may increase the delay for multiple file changes.
 If you are unsure, please leave the default.

 ### Caveats